 2. Revised Tax Rebate Limits

-One of the most significant updates is the enhancement of tax rebate limits under Section 87A.
-Taxpayers with an annual income of up to ₹7 lakh can now enjoy a full rebate, effectively paying no taxes under the new regime.
-This change has been welcomed as it benefits middle-class taxpayers.
+One of the most significant updates in Budget 2025 was the enhancement of tax rebate limits under Section 87A.
+Taxpayers with an annual income of up to ₹12 lakh can now enjoy a rebate, effectively paying no taxes under the new regime.
+The maximum rebate limit is set at ₹60,000.
+One should review the threshold at regular intervals, as rebate limits may change each year.

 3. Updated Basic Tax Exemption Limit